binipringle/crim-outline/index.md

 **Vague**

 **Commonwealth v.
 Mochan (1955)** (Mochan said obscene and sexually suggestive things to Mrs. Zivkovich; convicted under common law of “violating public morality” [p.91]) *Also falls under legality and previously defined conduct*

 **Holding:** Violation of due process because vague (there was no specific statute or law; the state is arguing that “Christianity is a part of the common law” and that if an act “scandalously affects the morals or health of the community,” then it can be indicted at common law (92).
 The dissent says that the legislature writes the law and the court enforces it.
-The dissent ultimately wins out here; most states effectively abolish common law crimes.The court cannot create a crime; only the legislature can create a crime.)
+The court cannot create a crime; only the legislature can create a crime).
+The dissent ultimately wins out here; most states effectively abolish common law crimes.

 **In Re Banks (1978)** (Peeping Tom)
 **Rule:** If a statute is too vague or indefinite or too broad, it violates due process.